LisaVasic/project-survey/README.md

 # Survey form with React

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+The assignment was to create a survey using React and to practice and understand state.
+The user should be able to answers questions and in the end see a summary of the answers.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I kept it simple trying to focus on the code .
+I focused on a few questions and when time alowed added questions and design.
+If I had more time I would haved improved the UX.

 ## View it live